hiranya33/Metis-Kojak/README.md

 # Metis-Kojak
-**Project Kojac webscrape flats.ipynb.ipynb**	Notebook for webscraping from shoes.com.
+**Project Kojac webscrape flats.ipynb**	Notebook for webscraping from shoes.com.

 **KOJAC model and recommender .ipynb**	Notebook for image preprocessing models trained and recommender.